Next Course: March 6 - April 21. To register please call 780.791.4801.

-This 75-hour course will prepare students to write their Masters Electrician examination.
-The course will
+This 75-hour course is intended to prepare students to write their Masters Electrician examination.

 This course consists of the following modules: